gsleh123/EnergyTailLatencySimulation/README.rst

 There are two classes: DistributionHost and ProcessHost.

   DistributionHost: The DistributionHost is responsible for creating and sending packets to the ProcessHost.
-    process_arrivals(self): This function generates the packets using the IPP (interrupted Poisson Process).
+    process_arrivals_synthetic(self): This function generates the packets using the IPP (interrupted Poisson Process).
 The IPP is simply a model with two states where one state generates packets really quickly and the other state the packets generate slowly depending on some alpha and beta values.
 This is how we can create bursty traffic.
-After generating the packet, the distribution server randomly chooses which process server it should send the packet.
+After generating the packet, the distribution server randomly chooses which process server it should send the packet. process_arrivals_real(self): This function uses the data from a real traffic trace. create_packet(self, env): Simply create a new packet and distribute it to a server.

     ProcessHost: The ProcessHost is responsible for processing the packets. process_service(self): It'll either process the packet, go to sleep, or do nothing.